ESCAPE THE CITY ON ONE OF THESE DAY TRIPS FROM LONDON

 This attraction especially is a super choice for day trips from London when it’s raining.

-Trains run from Kings Cross to Margate making the journey in under two hours.
+Trains run from Kings Cross to Margate making the journey in under two hours, perfect for a one day trip outside London.

 You can be in Canterbury and touring the famous cathedral from London St Pancras in less than an hour.